 Encouraging Tourism Investment and Funding

-There is a need to create a functional Tourism Development Fund, as well as an enabling environment for tourism investors to thrive and drive the development of tourism sites, assets and destination marketing.
-Also, financial institutions should be incentivised to act as partners in progress by providing single-digit long-term development loans to the industry.
+A functional Tourism Development Fund and an enabling environment for tourism investors to thrive and drive the development of tourism sites, assets, and destination marketing are needed.
+Financial institutions should also be incentivised to act as partners in progress by providing single-digit long-term development loans to the industry.

 New Regional Leadership Role

-At the just concluded 66th Meeting of the UNWTO Commission for Africa, which was held between the 26th and 28th of July in Mauritius, Nigeria was elected into the Executive Council of the United Nations World Tourism Organisation (UNWTO), and as Vice Chair of the Commission for Africa.
+At the just-concluded 66th Meeting of the UNWTO Commission for Africa, held between July 26 and 28 in Mauritius, Nigeria was elected to the Executive Council of the United Nations World Tourism Organisation (UNWTO) and Vice Chair of the Commission for Africa.

-This is a major step for Nigerian tourism, and it confers huge advantages for regional and global visibility, as it came on the heels of the election of President Bola Ahmed Tinubu (GCFR) as the Chairman of the Economic Community of West African States (ECOWAS).
+This is a major step for Nigerian tourism, and it confers huge regional and global visibility advantages.
+It comes after President Bola Ahmed Tinubu (GCFR) was elected Chairman of the Economic Community of West African States (ECOWAS).
 This new development offers Nigeria another window of opportunity to showcase the best of her culture and diversity to the rest of the world.

-Key benefits of this landmark achievement in Mauritius would include the setting up of a UNWTO Tourism Academy in Nigeria, access to UNWTO tourism grants for supporting the local industry, and technical assistance for the activation of the Tourism Satellite Account.
+Key benefits of this landmark achievement in Mauritius would include setting up a UNWTO Tourism Academy in Nigeria, access to UNWTO tourism grants to support the local industry, and technical assistance to activate the Tourism Satellite Account.

 According to the UNWTO Secretary-General, Zurab Pololikashvili at the event, “the agenda for the organisation of tourism in Africa has become updated for inclusive growth (which reflects the newer challenges of post-pandemic tourism and the priorities of members), as such, the vision for African tourism is that of stronger governance, more education and better jobs.
-Therefore, there is the need to innovate more around Africa as a brand, in a manner that would enhance tourism by unlocking its growth through investment, alongside public-private partnerships.”
+Therefore, there is the need to innovate more around Africa as a brand to enhance tourism by unlocking its growth through investment, alongside public-private partnerships.”

-Also, some of the achievements of UNWTO over the past year were pointed out as including the expansion of tourism investments across the continent, the promotion of gender equality in all roles and youth empowerment, in line with the advocacy for “Brand Africa” to drive regional tourism outcomes.
+Also, some of UNWTO’s achievements over the past year were highlighted, including the expansion of tourism investments across the continent, the promotion of gender equality in all roles, and youth empowerment, in line with the advocacy for “Brand Africa” to drive regional tourism outcomes.

-Brand Africa is a powerful tool that Nigeria can leverage to enhance the tourism sector.
-By showcasing the nation’s unique cultural heritage, vibrant traditions, and warm hospitality, we can create a distinct and compelling brand identity.
-Collaborative marketing campaigns, both domestically and internationally, can highlight Nigeria’s diverse attractions, captivating potential tourists and dispelling any misconceptions about the country.
+Brand Africa is a powerful tool Nigeria can leverage to enhance tourism.
+We can create a distinct and compelling brand identity by showcasing the nation’s unique cultural heritage, vibrant traditions, and warm hospitality.
+Both domestically and internationally, collaborative marketing campaigns can highlight Nigeria’s diverse attractions, captivating potential tourists and dispelling any misconceptions about the country.
 Emphasising Nigeria’s position as a gateway to Africa’s rich tapestry of experiences will further enhance its appeal to global travellers seeking authentic and transformative encounters.
 I am gladdened that such an analogous brand already exists at the Nigerian Tourism Development Authority.

-By cultivating collaborative partnerships, we believe that Nigeria can benefit from shared knowledge, expertise, and promotional opportunities.
+We believe Nigeria can benefit from shared knowledge, expertise, and promotional opportunities by cultivating collaborative partnerships.
 Joint marketing initiatives showcasing Nigeria’s unique offerings within the African context will bolster our brand visibility on the global tourism stage.
 Furthermore, we would look to actively participate in international tourism events and leverage our digital platforms to reach a broader audience, going forward.

 Conclusion

-Nigeria stands at the threshold of a transformative era in its tourism industry.
+Nigeria’s tourism industry is poised to undergo a significant transformation.
 By harnessing the opportunities presented by the Open Skies Agreement and the AfCFTA, addressing the challenges posed by inadequate investments in the sector, and leveraging the power of the “Tour Nigeria” brand, we can propel the tourism sector to new heights.

-Through sustainable practices, infrastructure development, collaborative partnerships, and effective promotion, we can unlock our tourism potential and emerge as a sought-after destination.
-This will be executed by embracing innovation and disruptive technologies and preserving our cultural heritage and natural wonders.
+We can unlock our tourism potential and emerge as a sought-after destination through sustainable practices, infrastructure development, collaborative partnerships, and effective promotion.
+We will do this by embracing innovation and disruptive technologies and preserving our cultural heritage and natural wonders.

-As we welcome the new Minister for Tourism, I am hopeful that in our time, Nigeria can secure its place on the global tourism map while making a positive contribution to sustainable development.
+As we welcome the new Minister for Tourism, I hope Nigeria can secure its place on the global tourism map while positively contributing to sustainable development.

 *Coker, the Baba Eto of Yorubaland and Director General of the Nigerian Tourism Development Authority, sent in this piece.